 What is eCommerce?

-eCommerce or e-commerce which stands for Electronic Commerce in short, is a type of selling and purchasing mechanism that lets businesses individuals buy and sell products on the internet.
+eCommerce or e-commerce, which stands for Electronic Commerce in short, is a type of selling and purchasing mechanism that lets businesses individuals buy and sell products on the internet.
+You can define ecommerce differently based on the type of store you’re operating in.

 There are primarily four types of eCommerce operations that exist: